miworking/XFactor_2_Pickup/README.md

 so that data will not be cleared everyone when use turns off the screen.
 Once data is collected, you can use [TrainModel](https://github.com/miworking/XFactor_3_TrainModel) to preprocess them and generate features in a arff file, so as to be used in Weka.

+After you have collected enough data, you'd better copy this folder to your desktop and rename it so that it wont be erased in the future.
+/storage/emulated/legacy/Android/data/edu.cmu.ebiz.pickup/files/

+Here we collected data from 6 people, and put them like [this](https://github.com/miworking/XFactor_3_TrainModel/tree/master/data/pickupData)

+you can refer to the README of [TrainModel](https://github.com/miworking/XFactor_3_TrainModel) to go further on how to use these data to traing a model